 If you think I might be able to help – get in touch for a discussion.

-I have been a consultant for well over 25 years and a consulting leader for many of these.
+I guess on the professional side there is and this bleeds into my personal reflections.
+I have been a consultant for well over 30 years and a consulting leader for many of these.

 This has been a privilege.
 I enjoy being a consultant and I am good at it.

 It has also been a great opportunity to see and work alongside literally tens of leaders in organisations as they face and plan for significant changes of direction, organisation or performance – sometimes in the face of threat, sometimes at the door of opportunity and mostly both!